WICG/performance-memory/explainer.md

   includes IOKit memory.
 While the memory is technically shared rather than private, functionally it behaves similarly to private memory.
 Thus, counting it as part of privateMemoryFootprint seems appropriate.

+## Privacy

+This document suggests returning |null| for all the fields in performance.memory if the process hosting the current frame has ever hosted frames from a different origin.

 # <a name="appendix-a"></a>Appendix A - Terminology